-While in Italy the Minister for Public Administration Renato Brunetta forces state employees into traffic and queues, in Finland everything is different.
-Lahti takes advantage of his position on the lakefront to introduce remote working as we have never known it: literally remote.
+While in Italy the Minister for Public Administration Renato Brunetta forces state employees to stand in traffic and queues, in Finland everything goes differently.
+Lahti uses his lakefront location to introduce remote work as we've never known it: literally remote.
 Very remote.
 In the open air of the forest, surrounded by nature.

 Working with a group of students from the LAB Institute of Design and Fine Arts, the creative agency TBWA \ Helsinki and the local design company Upwood, the city of Lahti has developed and installed several remote workstations in parks and forests.